shriramch/shriramch.github.io/_news/cp.md

 related_posts: false
 ---

-I was one of the best competitive programmers at IIT Madras.
-I finished in the top 200 participants in the ICPC Amritapuri online qualifiers in 2019.
+I was among the best competitive programmers at IIT Madras.
+I placed in the top 200 participants in the ICPC Amritapuri online qualifiers in 2019.